What are the ingredients in Jolt Gum?

 Really, we just wanted to leave the above question's answer at that.
 We thrive on ambiguity.
 The full and complete answer about caffeine (we're choosing not to answer your beelzebub question in any detail) is that we use expensive and long-lasting mint flavors and a patented multi-layer gum construction which lets us create the most efficient caffeine delivery with a great taste.
 And we have Daniel Webster on retainer just in case.

 How much sugar is in Jolt Gum?
+How many calories?
+Do you use High Fructose Corn Syrup?

 Will Jolt gum help me have better sex?